Best Kitchen Faucets Review – Top 5 Most Polished List for March, 2023 with Buying Guide

 3. Delta Faucet 9178-AR-DST Leland Pull-Down Kitchen Faucet

 Delta is another manufacturer with a famous name and a reputation for making quality kitchen and bathroom fixtures.
-The Leland pulldown unit fits comfortably into their lineup, at a lower price than our first two choices in the top 5 best kitchen faucets: about $160 for the chrome-finished model.
-(Stainless steel and bronze finishes carry an additional cost).
+The Leland pulldown unit fits comfortably into their lineup, at a lower price than our first two choices in the top 5 best kitchen faucets – the chrome-finished model is the best value while the stainless steel and bronze finishes carry an additional cost.

 The spout on the Leland swivels a full 360°, and while the hose isn’t quite as long as the one on the Moen, it gives you plenty of range to work in a large sink.
 The water flow is a very respectable 1.8 GPM.
 The only issues to be aware of are that this faucet has a nylon braided hose, and over time the plastic connector at the bottom of the hose can break.

-Everything else about the Delta says “quality,” though, and it’s a good value if you don’t want to spend $250-300 for a faucet.
+Everything else about the Delta says “quality,” though, and it is good value if you are after a reasonably priced faucet.
 One additional nice addition to the package is the included escutcheon to make three-hole installation easy.

 Looking deeper at the Delta Faucet 9178-AR-DST Leland Pull-Down Kitchen Faucet: